Excerpts from chapter two of Notes of an Underground Humanist

 *Anarcho-syndicalists believed that workers had to create in the womb of the old society the institutions of the new.
 Socialism, they thought, would be structured around workers’ councils and unions that had developed in the later stages of capitalism.
 They also rejected the idea of a “workers’ state,” proclaiming it to be impossible, and believed that the general strike was the most effective tool of revolution—two respects in which Marx would have disagreed with them.
 But arguably he shouldn’t have.
 From his perspective there is no good reason to disavow the use of the general strike.
 Even his support for the idea of a workers’ political party, which anarcho-syndicalists rejected (because they rejected all politics), is not particularly “Marxist,” since political parties are usually forced to work within the confines of the parliamentary system and thus make compromises that blur the antagonism between labor and capital, in the end leading to the co-optation of the labor movement as a prop for the stability of the system.
 This was a danger that Marx and Engels were aware of, but they didn’t take it seriously enough.
 Marx also could have made more explicit his support of direct action, which anarcho-syndicalists of course advocated.
 Nothing is more “Marxist” than direct action (which, like Marxist theory, tends to privilege material social relations over high-level politics).

 At this point, for an in-depth discussion of Marxism and revolution I suggest you turn to this book.
 It may be overly optimistic about the potential of worker cooperatives, but its revised-Marxist conception of the historical logic of revolution is worth thinking about.
-In the long run, it's necessary to build a new economy, and thus a new society, from the ground up, not from the top down.
+In the long run, it's necessary to build a new economy, and thus a new society, from the ground up, not solely from the top down.
 This is an important conceptual revision to Marxism, however commonsensical it may be; but I base it in the logic of Marxism itself, so it's really a "purification," not a revision.
 Be that as it may, as neoliberalism, and hence capitalism, crumbles in the next generation, what we're likely to see—finally!—are the beginnings of a more cooperatively organized economy.
 The catastrophes of climate change will not prevent this (very protracted) transformation from occurring; indeed, they may even accelerate it, inasmuch as social and economic cooperation/coordination will become ever more essential for survival.
 We're on the cusp of epochal changes.